AdobeDocs/stock-api-docs/src/pages/api/12-licensing-reference.md

             &nbsp;&nbsp;&nbsp;&nbsp;full_entitlement_quota
         </td>
         <td>Licensing quota types available.
 This information is subject to change as new license types are added and
-            subtracted; best practice is to use the main <code>available_entitlement.quota</code> value instead.
+            subtracted; best practice is to use the main <inlineCode class="spectrum-Body--sizeS">available_entitlement.quota</inlineCode> value instead.
 Array.
         </td>
     </tr>
     <tr>
         <td>contents&#123;...&#125;</td>
         <td>Licensing information for this asset for this user.
-Structure.<br />The number directly inside contents is the same asset ID number that is returned in <code>content_id</code>:
+Structure.<br />The number directly inside contents is the same asset ID number that is returned in <inlineCode class="spectrum-Body--sizeS">content_id</inlineCode>:
             <pre>
     "contents": &#123;
         "12345": &#123;